PadsterH2012/archon-plus/portainer-templates/README.md

 2. **Deploy Stack**:
    - Go to App Templates
+   - Select your desired template:
+     - "Archon with SaaS Supabase - PRODUCTION" for production deployment
-   - Select "Archon with SaaS Supabase" or "Archon Self-Hosted"
+     - "Archon with SaaS Supabase - DEVELOPMENT" for development/testing
+     - "Archon Self-Hosted (Full Stack)" for complete self-hosted setup
    - Fill in required environment variables
    - Click "Deploy the stack"